 In September 2018, AM Capital Funding, LLC ("AMCF"), a wholly-owned subsidiary of Collateral Finance Corporation ("CFC"), completed an issuance of Secured Senior Term Notes, Series 2018-1, Class A in the aggregate principal amount of \$72.0 million and Secured Subordinated Term Notes, Series 2018-1, Class B in the aggregate principal amount of \$28.0 million (collectively, the "AMCF Notes").
-The Class A Notes bear interest at a rate of 4.98% and the Class B Notes bear interest at a rate of 5.98%.
-The AMCF Notes have a maturity date of December 15, 2023.
+In December 2023, the AMCF Notes were repaid in full, and AMCF became inactive.

 The Company consolidates a variable interest entity ("VIE") if the Company is considered to be the primary beneficiary.
-AMCF is a VIE because its equity may be insufficient to maintain its ongoing collateral requirements without additional financial support from the Company.
-The securitization is primarily secured by cash, bullion loans, and precious metals, and the Company is required to continuously hedge the value of certain collateral and make future contributions as necessary.
-The Company is the primary beneficiary of this VIE because the Company has the right to determine the type of collateral (i.e., cash, secured loans, or precious metals) placed into the entity, has the right to receive (and has received) the proceeds from the securitization transaction, earns ongoing interest income from the secured loans (subject to collateral requirements), and has the obligation to absorb losses should AMCF's interest expense and other costs exceed its interest income.
+AMCF is a VIE because its initial equity investment may be insufficient to maintain its ongoing collateral requirements without additional financial support from the Company.
+The Company is the primary beneficiary of this VIE because the Company has the right to determine the type of collateral (i.e., cash, secured loans, or precious metals), has the right to receive (and has received) the proceeds from the securitization transaction, earn ongoing interest income from the secured loans (subject to collateral requirements), and has the obligation to absorb losses should AMCF's interest expense and other costs exceed its interest income.

 The following table presents the assets and liabilities of this VIE, which are included in the condensed consolidated balance sheets above.
-The holders of the AMCF Notes have a first priority security interest in the assets as shown in the table below, which are in excess of the AMCF Notes' aggregate principal amount.
-Additionally, the liabilities of the VIE include intercompany balances, which are eliminated in consolidation.
+Due to the repayment of the AMCF Notes in December 2023, the VIE did not have assets or liabilities as of December 31, 2023.
+When outstanding, the holders of the AMCF Notes had a first priority security interest in the assets as shown in the table below, which were in excess of the AMCF Notes' aggregate principal amount.
+Additionally, the liabilities of the VIE included intercompany balances, which were eliminated in consolidation.
 (See Note 15.)

-Sep tember 30, 2023 June 30, 2023
+Decembe r 31, 2023 June 30, 2023

 ASSETS OF THE CONSOLIDATED VIE

-Cash \$ 1,536 \$ 1,915
+Cash \$ \$ 1,915

-Secured loans receivable 42,417 46,368
+Secured loans receivable 46,368

-Precious metals held under financing arrangements 12,737 14,950
+Precious metals held under financing arrangements 14,950

-Inventories 62,562 56,841
+Inventories 56,841

 Prepaid expenses and other assets 7

-Total assets of the consolidated variable interest entity \$ 119,252 \$ 120,081
+Total assets of the consolidated variable interest entity \$ \$ 120,081

 LIABILITIES OF THE CONSOLIDATED VIE

-Deferred payment obligations (1) \$ 29,938 \$ 30,083
+Deferred payment obligations (1) \$ \$ 30,083

-Accrued liabilities 531 551
+Accrued liabilities 551

-Notes payable (2) 99,890 99,762
+Notes payable (2) 99,762

-Total liabilities of the consolidated variable interest entity \$ 130,359 \$ 130,396
+Total liabilities of the consolidated variable interest entity \$ \$ 130,396

-This is an intercompany balance which is eliminated in consolidation and not shown on the condensed consolidated balance sheets. \$5.0 million of the AMCF Notes are held by the Company which are eliminated in consolidation and not shown on the condensed consolidated balance sheets.
+This is an intercompany balance which is eliminated in consolidation and not shown on the condensed consolidated balance sheets.

+As of June 30, 2023, \$5.0 million of the AMCF Notes were held by the Company which were eliminated in consolidation and not shown on the condensed consolidated balance sheets.

-A-MARK PRECIOUS METALS, INC. AND SUBSIDIARIES CONDENSED CONSOLIDATED STATEMENTS OF INCOME (in thousands, except for share and per share data; unaudited)
+A-MARK PRECIOUS METALS, INC. AND SUBSIDIARIES CONDENSED CONSOLIDATED STATEMENTS OF INCOME

+(in thousands, except for share and per share data; unaudited)